Is it Safe to Stream Movies with Openload?

 Is it safe to stream?
 Unfortunately, there are several downsides to user-uploads with no top limit.
 You don’t know if individual files are safe and you don’t know if links will redirect.
 However, for the most part, OpenLoad streams in browser, only downloading a tiny portion of a file to improve streaming speed, so you won’t have to worry about downloading viruses or malware like you would with torrenting.

 However, as piracy regulations change, you can increasingly face legal action for streaming files, especially when the browser downloads a tiny portion of the file.
-You can check our article on the possible legal ramifications here.

 As always, there are plenty of free and safe ways to stream movies, and an increasingly large number of low-cost solutions for streaming.
 Amazon Prime is less than $150 a year and has more movies and TV shows than most piracy sites.
 You’ll also get better quality and nice features like the ability to save your view progress.